eth-cscs/ContainerHackathon/LFRIC/docker/README.md

 ## Tips & tricks

-* The container tool [Sarus](https://user.cscs.ch/tools/containers/sarus)  supported on Piz Daint can add the proper hook to the host MPI library if the command `ldconfig` has been run to configure dynamic linker run-time bindings .
+* The container tool [Sarus](https://user.cscs.ch/tools/containers/sarus) supported on Piz Daint can add the proper hook to the host MPI library if the command `ldconfig` has been run to configure dynamic linker run-time bindings.
 Since we have installed the `MPICH` library in a non-default location, the command `ldconfig` would not be able to find the library in the custom path within the container.
 Therefore, before running `ldconfig` we added the path of `MPICH` to `/etc/ld.so.conf.d/mpich.conf` as in the example below:
   ```
   # Adds config file for MPICH for Sarus on Piz Daint
   RUN echo "/usr/local/src/gnu_env/usr/lib" > /etc/ld.so.conf.d/mpich.conf \